 How to set up a family trust in Australia, plus why you should

-At Liston Newton Advisory, we’ve spent decades helping small business owners and investors establish and manage trusts that provide real financial advantages.
-In this guide, we break down the pros and cons of family trusts, the tax benefits, and the steps involved in setting one up so you can make an informed decision with confidence.
+At Liston Newton Advisory, we've spent decades helping small business owners and investors establish and manage trusts that provide real financial advantages.
+This guide breaks down the pros and cons of family trusts, the tax benefits, and the steps involved in setting one up so you can confidently make an informed decision.

 Why establish a family trust?